Escape-Technologies/awesome-graphql-security/README.md

 ## Resources

+### Academy

+- [API Security Academy](https://escape.tech/academy/) - Hands-on learning about GraphQL.
+Each lesson is built around a WebContainer containing a live GraphQL application, so you'll not only understand why a vulnerability is risky, but also how to exploit it and, most importantly, how to fix it.

 ### Blogs

 - [Access Control Best Practices for GraphQL with Authentication and Authorization](https://blog.escape.tech/authentication-authorization-access-control/) - Confusion between authentication and authorization causes data leaks.
 Learn the difference and how to implement the right access control pattern in your GraphQL API.
 - [Apollo Blog](https://www.apollographql.com/blog/graphql/security/9-ways-to-secure-your-graphql-api-security-checklist/) - Take your GraphQL skills to the next level with our free interactive GraphQL tutorials, videos, quizzes and code challenges.
 - [The GraphQL Security Blog](https://blog.escape.tech/9-graphql-security-best-practices/) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.
 - [GraphQL for Pentesters](https://www.acceis.fr/graphql-for-pentesters/) - Introduction to Basic Concepts, Security Considerations & Reconnaissance, Vulnerabilities and Attacks, Offensive Tools.
+- [GraphQL security for decentralized applications (DApps): challenges and best practices](https://escape.tech/blog/graphql-security-for-dapps/) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.

 ### Vulnerabilities